OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 2. Assess the effectiveness of the defenses in countering the identified threats using hybrid static/dynamic analysis.
 In other words, play the role of the adversary, and crack the defenses!
 3. In some scenarios, white-box testing can be added to assess specific features of the protection scheme in an isolated fashion (e.g., a particular obfuscation method).

 Note that software protections must never be used as a replacement for security controls.
-The controls listed in MASVR-R are intended to add threat-specific, additional protective controls to apps that also fulfil the MASVS security requirements.
+The controls listed in MASVR-R are intended to add threat-specific, additional protective controls to apps that also fulfill the MASVS security requirements.

 The effectiveness of software protection schemes depends to some extent on originality and secrecy.
 Standardizing a particular scheme has the unfortunate side effect of making the scheme ineffective: Soon enough, a generic tool available for bypassing the scheme will be available.
 Instead of defining a standard way of implementing protection, we take the following approach: